woye0726/mimo-nscc-adapter-archive/README.md

 - **Don't replace Copilot — power it up.** No new sidebar, no new chat UI to learn.
 Two new model families in the picker you already use.
 - **Two protocols, zero switching.** MiMo speaks OpenAI (`api-key` header).
 NSCC speaks Anthropic (`x-api-key` header, content‑block SSE events).
 Both families coexist in the picker — no mode toggle, no reload.
 - **Agent mode, tool calling, instructions, MCP, skills — all of it still works.** Copilot's entire stack, now running on MiMo V2.5 Pro or NSCC Qwen3.5.
-MiMo V2.5 Pro is benchmarked at 1,868 tool calls in 11.5 hours for non‑trivial software engineering tasks.
 - **Native MiMo Vision.** MiMo V2.5 and V2 Omni natively understand images — drop a screenshot and they read it directly.
 NSCC Qwen3.5 uses a transparent proxy (hands the image to another Copilot model for description).
 Auto‑routed per model, zero config.
 - **BYOK, pay providers directly.** Your API keys, your bill, your rate limits.
 MiMo and NSCC each get their own key, stored in the OS keychain, never on disk.